LLC: A Step-by-Step Guide

 Choose a Registered Agent for Your LLC

-If you prefer, you can act as your own registered agent.
-Just keep in mind that the registered agent must have a physical street address (not a P.O.
-Box) in the state where you're forming your LLC, be available during business hours, among other requirements.
+It's important to choose someone who meets the legal requirements and can reliably handle these responsibilities promptly and effectively - the registered agent must have a physical street address (not a P.O.
+Box) in the state where you're forming your LLC and be available during business hours, among other requirements.

 Add Information on Owners of the LLC